chiaratardioli/aws-restart-journey/Labs/Tooling and Automation/Lab01-Systems_Manager.md

 - AWS Systems Manager with required permissions

-## Task 1: Generate Inventory Lists
+## Task 1: Generate Inventory Lists with Fleet Manager

 **Fleet Manager**, a capability of Systems Manager, can be used to collect operating system information, application information, and metadata from EC2 instances, on-premises servers, or virtual machines in a hybrid environment.
 Fleet Manager can also be used to query metadata to quickly